 Learn about the wonderful world of herbs with our ABCs of Herbs series.

-In our ABCs of Herbs series, we want to give you a bit of background about the herbs we use in our essential oil blends.
+In our ABCs of Herbs series, we want to give you a bit of background about the herbs we use in our blends.
 This will focus more on what the herb is for, and not about identification.

 All information has been learned through the years by me through study and certification.